What does student contents insurance cover?

 - Check your security measures

 Pay annually, if you can.
-It might seem easier to pay for your insurance monthly, but be aware that insurers often charge interest for that.
-If you can afford to pay in one lump sum you should end up paying less overall.
+It might seem more manageable to pay for your insurance monthly, but be aware that insurers often charge interest for the privilege.
+Pay up front if you can.

 Build your no-claims bonus to get a cheaper deal.
-If you can go a year or longer without claiming, your insurer might offer a no-claims bonus each time you renew.
+If you can go a year or longer without claiming, your insurer should give you a no-claims discount each time you renew.
 If it’s your first time getting contents insurance then this won’t apply.

 Check your security measures.
 It's important you have the correct door locks and window locks.
-This should help minimise the risk of break-ins and could help reduce your insurance costs.
+This won't just make it harder for thieves to break in, it could also reduce your insurance costs..

 What our home insurance expert says:

 It's common to assume that when you're at uni, your belongings will be protected by your parents' contents insurance policy.
 This isn't always the case.

 You shouldn't rely on your university accommodation or landlord to protect you either.
 They usually only offer a basic level of insurance, which might only protect a small range of possessions.

 If you're in any doubt about what you're protected against, check any policies you already have.
 But be aware it might not offer all the cover you need.
 Make sure you have sufficient contents insurance in place for added peace of mind.